Ternary oxides of $\textit{s}$- and $\textit{p}$-block metals for photocatalytic solar-to-hydrogen conversion: Introduction

 To enable materials discovery, it is instead necessary to determine the Hubbard \textit{U} parameter non-empirically, from first principles using, \textit{e.g.}, constrained DFT (cDFT)~\cite{Dederichs:1984, Mcmahan:1988, Gunnarsson:1989, Hybertsen:1989, Gunnarsson:1990, Pickett:1998, Cococcioni:2005, Solovyev:2005, Nakamura:2006, Shishkin:2016}, constrained random phase approximation (cRPA)~\cite{Springer:1998, Kotani:2000, Aryasetiawan:2004, Aryasetiawan:2006, Sasioglu:2011, Vaugier:2012, Amadon:2014}, and Hartree-Fock-based methods~\cite{Mosey:2007, Mosey:2008, Andriotis:2010, Agapito:2015}.
 Within cDFT, a linear-response formulation has been developed~\cite{Cococcioni:2005} and recast in the framework of density-functional perturbation theory (DFPT)~\cite{Timrov:2018, Timrov:2021}.
 In this approach, $U$ parameters can be calculated in primitive unit cells of minimal size using multiple monochromatic perturbations of the on-site potentials, rather than on prohibitively large supercells with localized electronic perturbations~\cite{Timrov:2018, Timrov:2021}.

-In the following, we apply this newly implemented linear-response method jointly with sensitive electrochemical characterization to co-optimize band alignment, optical absorption, and aqueous stability in {\it p}-block metal oxides with {\it s}-block substituents.
+In the following, we apply this newly implemented linear-response method and validate it by sensitive electrochemical characterization to co-optimize band alignment, optical absorption, and aqueous stability in {\it p}-block metal oxides with {\it s}-block substituents.
 From this joint analysis, we recommend CsIn$_3$O$_5$, Sr$_2$In$_2$O$_5$, and KSbO$_2$ as oxide materials for solar-to-hydrogen photocatalysis.